Mask Off Maersk: Denmark

 On 24 February 2025, nearly 1,000 pro-Palestinian activists shut down Maerk's headquarters in Copenhagen as part of the international "Mask Off Maersk" campaign.
-Organized by the CRAC Collective, the protest aimed to halt Maersk’s alleged role in transporting arms to Israel, which activists claim contributes to the ongoing violence in Gaza.
+Organized by the CRAC Collective, the protest aimed to halt Maersk's alleged role in transporting arms to Israel, which activists claim contributes to the ongoing violence in Gaza.
 Swedish climate activist Greta Thunberg joined the demonstration, criticizing corporate profiteering from conflict.
 Protesters blocked access to the headquarters for over four hours, demanding that Maersk end all military shipping to Israel and sever contracts with the Israeli Ministry of Defense.

 Morocco

-In April 2025, mass protests in Morocco became the latest escalation in the global "Mask Off Maersk" campaign, as over 1,000 demonstrators in Tangier and Casablanca disrupted the docking of Maersk cargo ships allegedly transporting weapons to Israel.
-The Nexoe Maersk was delayed for 39 hours in Casablanca, and similar resistance was organized against the Maersk Detroit in Tangier, with protesters chanting slogans like “No genocidal weapons in Moroccan waters".
-Moroccan dockworkers had earlier called for a boycott of Maersk vessels suspected of supplying F-35 components used in Israel’s bombardment of Gaza.
-The activists vowed continued disruption at every port along Maersk’s supply routes, declaring that if governments and corporations refuse to act, “we will enact a people’s arms embargo”.
+In April 2025, over 1,000 demonstrators in Tangier and Casablanca disrupted the docking of Maersk cargo ships allegedly transporting weapons to Israel.
+The Nexoe Maersk was delayed for 39 hours in Casablanca, and similar resistance was organized against the Maersk Detroit in Tangier, with protesters chanting slogans like "No genocidal weapons in Moroccan waters".
+Moroccan dockworkers had earlier called for a boycott of Maersk vessels suspected of supplying F-35 components used in Israel's bombardment of Gaza.
+The activists vowed continued disruption at every port along Maersk's supply routes, declaring that if governments and corporations refuse to act, "we will enact a people's arms embargo".

 Australia

 On 12 June 2025, pro-Palestinian protesters in Melbourne demonstrated outside Maersk offices as part of the global "Mask Off Maersk" campaign.
 Organized by Unionists for Palestine and the Free Palestine Coalition, the protest called on Maersk to cease transporting weapons components to Israel.
 Activists accused the company of playing a key role in the global arms supply chain, particularly in shipping parts for F-35 fighter jets used by the Israeli military in its operations in Gaza.
 In response to the demonstration, Maersk closed its office early and sent workers home.
-The protest is part of a broader international movement targeting corporate complicity in the Israeli occupation of Palestinian territories.